 Students may be required to meet with their advisor prior to registration.
 Students must register online through the MUHUB.
 The MUHUB will be open and available through the first week of classes at the start of each spring, summer and fall terms.

-For additional registration information, please visit:
+For additional registration and withdraw information, visit the Registrar's Office webpage.